Posted by Gary on March 7, 2012

 Luke 18:9-14 “And He also told this parable to some people who trusted in themselves that they were righteous, and viewed others with contempt: “Two men went up into the temple to pray, one a Pharisee and the other a tax collector.
 The Pharisee stood and was praying this to himself: ‘God, I thank You that I am not like other people: swindlers, unjust, adulterers, or even like this tax collector.
 I fast twice a week; I pay tithes of all that I get.’
 But the tax collector, standing some distance away, was even unwilling to lift up his eyes to heaven, but was beating his breast, saying, ‘God, be merciful to me, the sinner!’
 I tell you, this man went to his house justified rather than the other; for everyone who exalts himself will be humbled, but he who humbles himself will be exalted.”

 There are many comparisons you and I could make between the Pharisee and tax-collector but here is the most vital one…As these two called upon God, one made mention that he had done something, the other that he needed something.
-The Pharisee rejoiced to tell God (quite honestly, himself) all that he had done which included things he claimed not to have done in comparison to the tax collector.
+The Pharisee rejoiced to tell God (or perhaps more honestly, himself) all that he had done which included things he claimed not to have done in comparison with the tax collector.
 But the tax collector as he speaks to God is conscious only that he needs something from God, he needs mercy.
 WAIT!
 There is more to read… read on »

 Posted by Gary on February 15, 2011